Mirdaki/tiger-zone/README.md

+# TOURNAMENT BASED TIGER ZONE

+This is a game rendition inspired and based on the popular board game known as Carcassonne by Klaus-Jurgen Wrede.
+It is in accordance with the "term" project for Introduction to Software Engineering (CEN3031), taught by Dave Small at the University of Florida.
+The intention is to have a working game capable of having two players, capable of implementing an Artificial Intelligence, and capable of communicating with a tournament server to compete against the rest of the class' implementations.

+Any and all design documents procured during the course of this project have been placed inside of the /documentation/ subdirectory.
+Some are deprecated, and may have been changed since first implemented.
+The source code provides a much more in depth commentary and structure, and is the most up to date.

+Any and all current source code have been placed inside of /src/.

+Any and all resources have been placed inside of /resources/.
+This mainly contains XML formatted information to generate our tiles via a factory design pattern.

-# Tiger Zone
+# TEAM INFORMATION

-Game based on carcassonne for CEN3031
+__COURSE__: CEN3031

-# Team E
+__TEAM__: E

-Group Members and Usernames
+__MEMBERS__:

-- Matthew Booe - mirdaki
+- Matthew Booe - _mirdaki_
-- Charley Chau - charleychau
+- Charley Chau - _charleychau_
-- Josiah Crepeau - crepeau
+- Josiah Crepeau - _crepeau_
-- Tana Konda - TanaKonda
+- Tana Konda - _TanaKonda_
-- Connor Ward - conward
+- Connor Ward - _conward_
-- Zak Mills -
+- Zak Mills - _N/A_

-## Overall Structure
+## OVERALL ARCHITECTURAL STRUCTURE

+There are three main architectural systems, each maintaing sub systems integral to the overall design.
+There is also two additional systems to handle unit testing (through JUnit) and acceptance testing (FITNesse).

+The three main architectural systems, alongside their relevant entities and value objects are as follows:

+- Tournament Network Handler: instantiates two games and communicates between the tournament server and the game
+	- TigerZoneClient
+	- TigerZoneServer (own implementation test)

+- Entities:
+	- BoardObject: handles the board
+	- AI: artificial intelligence system that creates
+	- Terrain: individual terrains specific to a tile
+		- DenTerrain
+		- LakeTerrain
+		- JungleTerrain
+		- TrailTerrain
+	- Region: contains all board regions
+		- DenRegion
+		- LakeRegion
+		- JungleRegion
+		- TrailRegion
+	- TileStack: generates our tiles
+		- TileObject
+			- TigerTile
+			- TileEdges
+			- TilePair
+	- TileDeck: maintains deck (and can generate randomly)
+	- Player
+	- TigerObject
+	- CrocodileObject
+	- Animal

+- Game: integrates all of our entity objects and provides communication medium between server
+- Tests: all JUnits and FITNesse fixture code

+# GAME INTERACTION OUTLINE
 This is the outline for the interactions of the game

 - Network Communication
+	- Instantiates communication between server
-	- Starts games
+	- Starts
 	- Receives commands
 	- Sends commands
 - Game